vmware-archive/hillview/docs/userManual.md

 TypeScript.

-Hillview can run as a federated system of loosely interconnected components; the head node only sends small queries to the workers, and it receives small results from these.
+Hillview can run as a federated system of loosely interconnected components; the root node only sends small queries to the workers, and it receives small results from these.
 The data on the workers is never sent over the network; the worker locally compute all views that are needed to produce the final result.